Blog

 -mtime +14 (here indicate how many days to backup, in the current example 14 days are indicated, you can specify your own value)

-Save script and exit.
-Now use chmod to set 775 value by using command:
+Save the script and exit.
+Now use chmod to set the 775 value by utilizing the following command:

 chmod 775 /root/sbin/mysql-backup